-Advocating for the continuation and preservation of the community-based behavioral health out-patient clinic treatment model.
+Advocating for the continuation and preservation of the community-based behavioral health outpatient treatment models.

 About Us

-The Federation of Mental Health Services (the Federation) is a 56 year old trade association of outpatient Mental Health and Substance Abuse clinics which are licensed by New York State under Article 31 (for mental health services) and Article 32 (for substance abuse services) of the Mental Hygiene Law.
+The Federation is a 56 year old trade association of agencies licensed by New York State under Article 31 (for mental health services) and/or Article 32 (for substance use services) of the Mental Hygiene Law.
+As of 2025, to better reflect the focus and scope of the work done by our member agencies, the association now does business as The Federation of Behavioral Health Services.

 Advocacy: Our Major Focus